 Abusing Reconciliation

-I hear many calls for reconciliation, to just get along, ala Rodney King.
-It’s a bit more complicated.
-Reconciliation requires an admission of guilt and wrong.
+I hear many calls for reconciliation, a la Rodney King, to just get along.
+Reconciliation is a bit more complicated.
+It requires an admission of guilt and wrong.
 It requires change.
-It cannot simply sweep wrongs under the rug as though no harm has been done.
+It cannot accept simply sweeping wrongs under the rug as though no harm has been done.

 We can become reconciled if I have hurt you, but only as far as I am willing to make amends and change course into the future.